skip to content

 Tomasz is a research scientist at the University of Cambridge, working at the intersection of design theory, technology ethics, and critical artificial intelligence studies.

-Currently, he is a Postdoctoral Research Fellow at the Leverhulme Centre for the Future of Intelligence (LCFI), where he is a part of the 'AI for Just and Sustainable Futures' project, and a Research Associate at Jesus College, Cambridge.
+Currently, he is a Postdoctoral Research Fellow at the Leverhulme Centre for the Future of Intelligence (LCFI), where he is a part of the 'AI for Just and Sustainable Futures' project, a Research Associate at Jesus College, Cambridge, and an Affiliated Lecturer in the Department of Computer Science and Technology.

 Previously, Tomasz was an Honorary Vice-Chancellor's Scholar at Cambridge, a PhD Student Fellow at LCFI, and a Visiting Research Fellow at the Department of Philosophy and the Observatoire des humanités numériques at the École normale supérieure in Paris.